AsoStrife/Computer-Vision-Project/README.md

 # Computer-Vision-Project

+## Goal of the project

-The goal of this project was develop an LBP implementation in order to perform a Face Recognition.
+The goal of this project was develop a Face Recognition app using an **Local Binary Pattern** approach.
+After that we used the same approach in order to perform a real time Face Recognition app.

 This project was developed for [Computer Vision](http://people.unica.it/giovannipuglisi/didattica/insegnamenti/?mu=Guide/PaginaADErogata.do;jsessionid=CBB39621933B1A5C549359BBEFDCA119.jvm1?ad_er_id=2017*N0*N0*S2*26520*20168&ANNO_ACCADEMICO=2017&mostra_percorsi=S&step=1&jsid=CBB39621933B1A5C549359BBEFDCA119.jvm1&nsc=ffffffff0909189545525d5f4f58455e445a4a42378b) course at [University of Cagliari](http://corsi.unica.it/informatica), supervised by prof. [Giovanni Puglisi](http://people.unica.it/giovannipuglisi/).

-For more information about ELBP read the original paper at this link: [Extended local binary patterns for texture classification](https://www.sciencedirect.com/science/article/pii/S0262885612000066).
+## Used tools

+Most of the project has been developed using Python as programming language, open source libraries and datasets.
+In particular it's been used:

+- Python 2.7.14
+- OpenCV
+- Sklearn
+- YaleFaces dataset
+- Pil

+Non open source tools:

+- Matlab

+## Face Recognition

+Over the last ten years or so, face recognition has become a popular area of research in computer vision and one of the most successful applications of image analysis and understanding.
+A facial recognition system is a technology capable of identifying or verifying a person from a digital image or a video frame from a video source.
+For a human is very easy to perform the face recognition process but the same process is not easy for a computer.
+Computers hahave to deal with numerous interfering factors related to treatment of images such as: wide chromatic variations, different and different angles of view.
+Beyond this there are other factors that can be affect the face recognition process like: occlusion, hair style, glasses, facial expression etc.

+There are multiples methods in which facial recognition systems work, but in general, they work by comparing selected facial features from given image with faces within a database.

 # Project structure

-This project has the following structure
+In this chapter we'll be discuss the project structure and his general function.

 ```
 Computer-Vision-Project
+│   LICENSE
 │   README.md
 │   main.py
+│   rotate.py
 │
 └─── algorithms
 │    	LBP.py